 If you want to create a smooth high-resolution image effect in less time, Jarvis dithering is the answer.

-Once you have finally engraved your glass item, polish it with a ScotchBrite pad to remove any glass shards produced by the laser engraving machine.
+Once you have finally engraved your glass item, polish it with a ScotchBrite pad to remove any glass shards produced by the.

 So, follow these tricks to laser etch glass with confidence and perfection.